UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/11-changes.md

 >    and their sole purpose is to populate a directory so that Git adds it to
 >    the repository.
 In fact, you can name such files anything you like.
 >
-> 2. If you create a directory in your Git repository and populate it with files,
+> 2. Add multiple files to a directory at once.
->    you can add all files in the directory at once by:
+>    Try adding a new for-loop.sh file into your new subdirectory
 >
 >    ~~~
 >    git add <directory-with-files>